alexfernandez/alexfernandez.github.io/permanent/cv.md

 But, as befits a small startup,
 I also did lots of other things such as backend development and DevOps.

+I am especially proud of the team we managed to build while working there.
+I actively participated in the selection of everyone in the dev team, and I think they are bound to do great things there and elsewhere.

 ### 2012-08 to 2012-12: Freelancer